charlievweiss/ComputationalArt/README.md

 # ComputationalArt
-This is the base repository for the computational art mini project.
+This is Charlie Weiss' copy of the computational art project.